 During his career, Roberto has published more than 40 peer-reviewed articles in major international journals and conferences.
 He published in top conferences (IJCAI, AAAI, ECAI) along with reputable journals (AMAI, JAI, IJAR, EAAI).
 He edited the book Concept Invention: Foundations, Implementation, Social Aspects and Applications published by Springer in 2018.

 Roberto organised a number of scientific events: he was co-chair of an invited symposium at CogSci 2019, of the series of International workshops of Methods for Interpretation of Industrial Event Logs (MIEL @IDEAL 2018, MIEL @BPM 2019), and Data meets Applied Ontologies (DAO @JOWO 2017, DAO-SI @JOWO 2019), and of C3GI 2018.
 He serves in a number of programme committees as Senior PC and PC Member (IJCAI, AAAI, ECAI).

-His primary research interests include Artificial Intelligence, particularly Trustworthy and Explainable AI, and Knowledge Representation and Ontologies.
+His primary research interests include Artificial Intelligence, particularly Trustworthy and Explainable AI, and Knowledge Representation and Applied Ontologies.